dotnet/docs/docs/visual-basic/language-reference/error-messages/lambda-expressions-are-not-valid-in-the-first-expression-of-select-case.md

 ---
-title: "Lambda expressions are not valid in the first expression of a &#39;Select Case&#39; statement" ms.date: 07/20/2015
+title: "Lambda expressions are not valid in the first expression of a 'Select Case' statement" ms.date: 07/20/2015
 f1_keywords:
   - "bc36635"